 - b.
-Aspirin 81 mg, to be taken twice a day, with food, for 28 days.
-Please note that this medication make cause an upset stomach or acid reflux.
-If this occurs, you make take an over the counter proton pump inhibitor such as Pepcid, Prilosec, Prevacid, or Nexium to help alleviate these side effects. - 5.
-Unless instructed otherwise by our office, the use of any non-steroid anti-inflammatory medications besides Mobic including Aleve, Advil, Motrin, etc. should be avoided while taking your prescribed blood thinner to prevent bleeding.
+Lovenox (a self-injectable blood thinner) 1 injection per day of 40mg for a total of 28 days.
+In the hospital you may receive 2 injections per day of 30mg.
+Please note that this is not the protocol while at home. - 5.
+Unless instructed otherwise by our office, the use of any non-steroidal anti-inflammatory medications besides Mobic (including Aleve, Advil, Motrin,

+- etc.) should be avoided while taking your prescribed blood thinner.
 Unless otherwise instructed, you will take Mobic daily for 28 days. - 6.
 You should restart all of your prescription medications once discharged unless specifically instructed otherwise. - 7.
 Herbal supplements may be restarted 2 weeks after surgery.